StrtMilne/E53-Mine-Your-Business/README.md

 - Change game logic to make it more challenging ✔
 - Add heart graphics for the lives ✔
 - Instructions for main page ✔
-- Create a levels page so you can play 1 bomb, then 2 bombs etc...
-- PDA tasks

-Possible weekend tasks:
-    add scoreboard high scores api & database ✔ set up scores in game ✔
-    researching react router for second page ✔ add ability for user to choose number of mines ✔ Iain/Alex :-reset game & score when bomb is clicked ✔ ALEXANDER - cashout/stick&win button ✔
-    IAIN - stop true/false when hovering over tiles ✔
-    Add sounds to the click (ping/chime for gem, explosion for bomb, game over sound??) ✔ IAIN (maybe) when bomb is clicked and game resets pop-up message asking for name (for use in highscore list) ✔ STUART - psql database for highscores (& themes?) ✔ IAIN :- style title ✔